facelessuser/pyspelling/docs/src/markdown/configuration.md

 - name: python
 ```

-!!! new "New Behavior 2.0"
+/// new | New Behavior 2.0
 In `1.0`, names doubled as identifiers and groups.
 It became apparent for certain features that a unique name is
 desirable for targeting different tasks, while a group specifier should be implemented separately.
 In `2.0`, if
 multiple tasks have the same name, the last defined one will be the targeted task when requesting a named task.
 Use
 groups to target multiple grouped tasks.
+///

 ### Groups